 The incorporation of public health data into the Matrix is progressive and consistent with a national trend in city planning which looks at the affect of the built environment on public health.
-The Public Works Department and the Austin/Travis County Health and Human Services Department proudly partnered on this portion of the plan.
+The Public Works Department and the Austin/Travis County Health and Human Services Department proudly partnered on this portion.